arjohnsonn/Help-Me-Bevo/README.md

 # Help Me Bevo

 A chrome extension;
-see the Bevo 3rd down animation when you submit a Canvas assignment for extra motivation to complete assignments!
+See the Bevo 3rd down animation when you submit a Canvas assignment

+Tired of being demotivated to get assignments done?
+Let Bevo take that burden away, and see his infamous 3rd down animation (the OG one) every time you submit a Canvas assignment.

 ![Extension Image](https://lh3.googleusercontent.com/nV0uRjXJ9PRps2P3YY9rYKPUT-yYxGjKgwpmO6njmjV1kXdv4rJNr6LxXtz1gRBOB1eKHVyj6CPcpI_Kf791uBfV1jw=s1280-w1280-h800)